 - Coursework.
-Students must complete a minimum of 3.0 fullcourse equivalents (FCEs) as follows: - o LHA3040H People and Power in Organizations (0.5 FCE). - 1.0 FCE in research methods, to be chosen in consultation with the faculty advisor (excluding LHA1003H and LHA1004H, which may not be counted towards this requirement).
+Students must complete a minimum of 3.0 full-course equivalents (FCEs) as follows: - LHA3040H People and Power in Organizations (0.5 FCE). - 1.0 FCE in research methods, to be chosen in consultation with the faculty advisor (excluding LHA1004H, which may not be counted towards this requirement).
 Students who have already attained an acceptable level of competence in research methodology may be authorized to choose a course in a different area of study. - At least 0.5 FCE at the 3000 level or the 6000 Special Topics level from the Educational Leadership and Policy program. - Comprehensive examination.
-Successful oral defence of a written portfolio that emphasizes reflective practice. - · Thesis proposal hearing. - Thesis. - Students must register continuously until all degree requirements have been fulfilled.
-They register full-time during the first four years and may continue as part-time thereafter, with their department's approval. - Students cannot transfer between the full-time and flexible-time PhD options. - Students cannot transfer between the EdD and PhD programs.
+Successful oral defence of a written portfolio that emphasizes reflective practice. - Thesis proposal hearing. - Thesis. - Students must register continuously until all degree requirements have been fulfilled.
+They register full-time during the first four years and may continue as part-time thereafter, with their department's approval. - Students cannot transfer between the full-time and flexible-time PhD options.